audiotool/manual/manuals/getting_started/your_first_project.rst

 |/images/drag-pulv-to-desktop.gif|

-Notice that in the timeline, a row called "Pulverisateur" has appered.
+Notice that in the timeline, a row called "Pulverisateur" has appeared.
 This is a *note track*.
 Double click on the *note track* to make a rectangle area in the timeline called a *note region*.
 Double click on the *note region* to reveal a piano roll.